metanear/public-chat-contract-rs/README.md

-# Meta NEAR chat
+# Public Chat contract for Meta NEAR

-Smart contract to aggregate chat messages in a chat app for Meta NEAR.
+Contract to aggregate chat messages in a `chat` app for Meta NEAR.
+It implements messaging protocol with extendable APIs using Rust enums.
+The contract is deployed on `metanear-chat` account on NEAR Testnet.

 Try it out at [metanear.com](https://metanear.com)

 ## Building